chrnolte/places-conus/docs/data/parcels.rst

 .. attribute:: geometry_sha3_224

    This is the unique parcel identifier of the PLACES FMV (CONUS) dataset.
 It is the hashed value of :any:`geometry`,  anonymized using secure `SHA-3 <https://en.wikipedia.org/wiki/SHA-3>`_  hashing.
-Anyone with access to parcel boundary data can compute it using a short Python code snippet (see :ref:`Data linkage`).
+Anyone with access to parcel boundary data can compute it using a short Python code snippet (see :ref:`Joining parcel data <Joining parcel data>`).

 .. attribute:: geometry